rogerpence/librettoUIX/README.md

 #### A link label control

-Curiously, WPF doesn't have a LinkLabel control.
-However, [this blog post](https://akashsoni7.blogspot.com/2012/11/wpf-hyperlink-button-using-style-and.html) provides the best way I found to implement a link lable in WPF.
+Curiously, WPF doesn't have a LinkLabel control (like WinForms does).
+However, [this blog post](https://akashsoni7.blogspot.com/2012/11/wpf-hyperlink-button-using-style-and.html) provides the best way I've found to implement a link label in WPF.

-Add this style in the `App.xaml` and the problem is easily solved.
+Add the style below in the WPF project's `App.xaml` file (you may want to tweak some of the properties for your application):

 ```
 <Style  x:Key="HyperLinkButtonStyle" TargetType="Button">